BitlyTwiser/pyspyke/README.md

 - After installatino is complete just run: ```pyspyke --time 1 --percentage 60```

-- This call withh hold the percentage at 60% for 1 minute.
+- The above command will hold the percentage at 60% for 1 minute.
 - Use the flags accordingly to adjust the necessary parameters.